ZacSweers/CatchUp/README.md

 ## Download

-CatchUp is in open alpha.
+CatchUp is in open alpha, but master tends to be rather far ahead of what's on the Play Store.

 <a href='https://play.google.com/store/apps/details?id=io.sweers.catchup'>
     <img alt='Get it on Google Play'